sachinprasanna7/Petri-Net-Based-Verification-of-Adaptive-Traffic-Light-Control-with-AIMD-Algorithm/README.md

 ```

-Once you have the prerequisites installed, you can proceed to by following the steps given below:
+Once you have the prerequisites installed, you can proceed by following the steps given below:

 ### 1. Clone the Repository